DrugLib.com — Drug Information Portal

 ZEGERID SUMMARY

-The active ingredient in ZEGERID™ (omeprazole) powder for oral suspension, is a substituted benzimidazole, 5-methoxy-2-[[(4-methoxy-3, 5-dimethyl-2-pyridinyl) methyl]sulfinyl]-1 H -benzimidazole, a racemic mixture of two enantiomers that inhibits gastric acid secretion.
+ZEGERID® (omeprazole/sodium bicarbonate) is a combination of omeprazole, a proton-pump inhibitor, and sodium bicarbonate, an antacid.
+Omeprazole is a substituted benzimidazole, 5-methoxy-2-[[(4-methoxy-3,5-dimethyl-2-pyridinyl)methyl]sulfinyl]-1 H -benzimidazole, a racemic mixture of two enantiomers that inhibits gastric acid secretion.

-ZEGERID™ is indicated for short-term treatment of active duodenal ulcer.
+ZEGERID (omeprazole/sodium bicarbonate) is indicated for short-term treatment of active duodenal ulcer.
 Most patients heal within four weeks.
 Some patients may require an additional four weeks of therapy.
+[See Clinical Studies ]

 Symptomatic GERD

-ZEGERID™, is indicated for the treatment of heartburn and other symptoms associated with GERD.
+ZEGERID is indicated for the treatment of heartburn and other symptoms associated with GERD.
+[See Clinical Studies ]

 Erosive Esophagitis

-ZEGERID™, is indicated for the short-term treatment (4-8 weeks) of erosive esophagitis which has been diagnosed by endoscopy.
-(See CLINICAL PHARMACOLOGY, Clinical Studies.)
+ZEGERID is indicated for the short-term treatment (4-8 weeks) of erosive esophagitis which has been diagnosed by endoscopy.

-The efficacy of ZEGERID™ used for longer than 8 weeks in these patients has not been established.
-In the rare instance of a patient not responding to 8 weeks of treatment, it may be helpful to give up to an additional 4 weeks of treatment.
-If there is recurrence of erosive esophagitis or GERD symptoms (e.g. heartburn), additional 4-8 week courses of omeprazole may be considered.
+The efficacy of ZEGERID used for longer than 8 weeks in these patients has not been established.
+If a patient does not respond to 8 weeks of treatment, it may be helpful to give up to an additional 4 weeks of treatment.
+If there is recurrence of erosive esophagitis or GERD symptoms (e.g., heartburn), additional 4-8 week courses of ZEGERID may be considered.
+[See Clinical Studies]

 NEWS HIGHLIGHTS